 A computerized tomography (CT) scan, also called a CAT scan, combines x-ray images from different body angles to create a cross-section of tissues, organs and even blood vessels.
 Ask about our Low Dose CT Lung Screening.

 The CT technologist has completed a rigorous course of education and training, and works under close supervision of the radiologist to assure the most accurate results.

 Contrast Material may be used for your exam.
-Contrast is a special dye which is needed for some CT scans to help highlight the areas of your body being examined.
-The contrast material blocks X-rays and appears white on images, which can help emphasize blood vessels, intestines, or other structures.
+Contrast is a special medication which is needed for some CT scans to help highlight the areas of your body being examined.
+The contrast material blocks X-rays and appears white on images, which can help emphasize

 Contrast material might be given to you:

 - By mouth.
 If your esophagus or stomach is being scanned, you may need to swallow a liquid that contains contrast material.
 This drink may taste unpleasant but is sometimes necessary for an optimal exam.